yue/boilerplate-cpp/README.md

 version, so we can not control how web page is rendered or which HTML5 features are available, thus the pain of browser compatibility.

+The good news is, because Yue use `webkit2gtk` on Linux and `WKWebView` on macOS, you can still expect modern web engines on these two platforms.

 The APIs provided in Yue are also highly limited to what system APIs have, and we can only provide APIs based on existing system APIs.